ABohynDOE/enumeration_fatld/README.md

 This repository holds the code to reproduce the results from our paper "Enumeration of regular fractional factorial designs with four-level and two-level factors".

+The code in this repository includes:

-With this code you can run the three enumeration procedures mentioned in the paper:
+- The three enumeration procedures mentioned in the paper:
   - ST-NAUTY
   - DOP-NAUTY
   - MCS-Regular
+- A script to generate the data and the figures of the three test cases presented in the paper.
+- A script to generate the $\boldsymbol{\delta}^{3}_{m,n}$ on the $\mathbf{A}_3$ vectors used for the bounded enumeration of 64-run designs of resolution $III$.

 To use the files in this project, first install the pipenv environement associated with it.
 Assuming pipenv is installed on your machine (if follow [these instructions](https://pipenv-fork.readthedocs.io/en/latest/basics.html#)), run the following command: